Suzuki GSX-R Motorcycle Brake Failure Recall Attorneys

 A Georgia jury awarded $12.5 million to an injured motorcyclist and his wife after his Suzuki GSX-R’s brakes failed, causing him to crash.
-You may be entitled to financial compensation if you or a loved one was injured or killed after crashing due to a Suzuki GSX-R motorcycle brake failure.
+You may be entitled to financial compensation if you or a loved one has been injured or killed after crashing due to a Suzuki GSX-R motorcycle brake failure.
 Call us today at 800-718-4658 for a free, confidential consultation.
 We only charge a fee for our services if we obtain a recovery for you.

 The jury awarded damages on claims for strict product liability based upon a design defect, negligent recall and breach of a continuing duty to warn.

 Suzuki “had been investigating problems of pressure loss in the front brakes of Suzuki GSX-R motorcycles for at least several years” by the spring of 2013, according to the consolidated pre-trial order, which states Suzuki had changed the front brake design for all new motorcycles in the fall of 2012.
 The order states that Suzuki determined as of April 2013 that the front brakes were defective, it was necessary to recall over 400,000 GSX-R motorcycles sold worldwide between 2003 and 2013, and 200,000 replacement parts needed to be made.
 Suzuki ordered 200,000 redesigned front brake master cylinders in April 2013, according to the order.

 “The vast majority of motorcycle sales occur during spring and summer.
 Based on their experience with prior recalls, [Suzuki] did not want this recall to interfere with their spring and summer selling season.
 As such, [Suzuki], motivated by profits rather than rider safety, made the conscious decision to delay announcing the recall until October 18, 2013,” the order states.

 The man’s motorcycle accident occurred on August 12, 2013, “two months before [Suzuki] chose to notify the public of the brake defect,” according to the order.